gandhiUH/student-academic-risk-prediction/README.md

 A final grade below 10 is an academic outcome, not a validated measure of individual tutoring need.
 The dataset also does not establish when every predictor would be available in a real school workflow.

 The tutoring-capacity scenario is hypothetical.
-Thresholds were examined descriptively on the held-out test set and were not independently validated as operational decision rules.
+Different classification thresholds were evaluated on the held-out test set to illustrate how they affect the number of students flagged and the number of at-risk students missed.
+These thresholds were not validated on an independent dataset and should not be used as established rules for making tutoring decisions.

 The models are intended to demonstrate an analytical workflow, not to make automated decisions about individual students.